samizzy/techblog/docs/views/technology/2020/July/java_8_streams.md

 ```

 There are also classes to Initialise streams for specific Types.
-They include IntStream, LongStream, DoubleStream.
+They include `IntStream, LongStream, DoubleStream`.
 They include static methods what we saw above and extra methods for the specific Data Type.
 You can check them out :)

 ## What is a Lambda?